AndresPitta/P01_Pokemon-tier/README.md

 </table>

 This one is my partner’s favorite starter.
 I want to check how good is this Pokemón going to be.
-And the result is **drums roll** Upper Tiers.
+And the result is -**drums roll**- Upper Tiers.

 OK, seems like I am going to have to put some extra effort.